How to Edit YouTube Videos Easily

 The first thing you can do to take your video to the next level is to add some special effects.
 Click the Filters tab and choose the effects you like best from the huge library.
-Unlike the Creator Studio, that offers only blurring, Movavi Video Editor can boast numerous effects and filters to suit any taste.
-The Blur effect is also present here.
-It can be used as a filter and includes more than 15 unique presets.
+Unlike Creator Studio, which only offers blurring, Movavi Video Editor boasts multiple effects and filters to suit any taste.
+The Blur effect is also available in Video Editor and can be used as a filter with more than 15 unique presets.
 To apply an effect, drag it to the video segment you want to use it on.
 If you want to use the same effect on all your clips, simply click on the desired effect with the right mouse button and choose Apply to All Clips.
 To remove an effect, click on the Star icon on the video clip to see a list of the effects you used on this clip.
 Choose the effect you want to delete and click Remove.

 It’s always a good idea to add transitions between clips, it’ll make your video more dynamic and professional.
 Open the Transitions tab, select the styles you want to apply, and place them between your video clips on the timeline.
 Double-click the transition in the working area and set the desired duration in the window that opens.

 If you want your video to attract viewers, it’s important to consider the soundtrack.
 You can add a music track or even a voiceover.
 To add an audio file, click Add Media Files in the Import tab or just drag your music onto the timeline straight from a folder on your computer.
 If you plan to make a vlog or simply record your voice, just click the Microphone button above the timeline.
 You’ll be able to choose the recording device, set the quality and volume.
 Click Start Recording to begin recording your voice and then Stop Recording when you’re done.